When I was in Belgium last week, I was surprised to discover that it was just like the movies:

 From a review entitled “Understanding Borat” on the blog The Libyan Observer: Moreover, nowadays, when the Jewish State’s influence within the American administration is academically and historically established (The Israel Lobby, John Mearsheimer and Stephen Walt) when the support for Neoconservatism that has lead to a genocide in Iraq is largely endorsed by the Zionist […]

 EDWARD BURNS: Yes, I am Edward Burns, the legendary molecular bio-something-or-other.
 Like all world-famous interdisciplinary scientists I have a cuboid jawline and impeccable upper-body development.
 You can tell I’m an intellectual from my stubble, my carefully ruffled hair, and my slightly messy luxury urban apartment.
 No, they couldn’t afford Matthew McConaughey.
-ASTOUNDINGLY UNCONVINCING STROLL AGAINST BACK-PROJECTION: […]
+ASTOUNDINGLY UNCONVINCING STROLL AGAINST […]

 Brian Micklethwait has a post up about Sierra Leone.
 It’s opposite of the sort of thing many of journalists would write about the place, being politically incorrect, interesting to the casual reader, and crude but accurate—as opposed to sensitive but misleading.
 It’s the sort of summary of the place you might get from a mate […]

 During our Keira-frenzy, I forgot to draw attention to the photoshoppery that accompanied one of her earlier “historical” movie romps.
 Check out her amazing inflating chest [safe for work].
 Also on Defamer you can watch Mel Gibson’s TV confession.
 What he did was wrong and he doesn’t pretend otherwise.
-It’s toe-curling stuff, but you can’t take […]
+It’s toe-curling stuff, but you can’t […]

 Regulars will know that I am not a lover of art house cinema.
 (I have been meaning to slag off the execrable Volver here since I saw endured it a few weeks back.)
 But yesterday evening I watched a grim, documentary-style Belgian film and enjoyed it.
 Hilariously, the plot, such as it is, centres almost […]